What association events do I need to know about?

 Do I need approval from the HOA to make changes to the exterior of my house or lot?

 Yes!
 All exterior changes to homes and lots require approval by the Architectural Control Committee.
 To get approval, please fill out the ACC Request Form and return it to Sentry Management.
-It will be reviewed by a member of our ACC (and the Board of Directors if it is not a routine request).
-You will be notified of approval or denial within 2-3 weeks (so please plan early).
+It will be reviewed by our ACC.
+You will be notified of approval or denial typically within 2-3 weeks (so please plan early).
 You can learn more on the ACC Requests page.

 What do I do about the geyser in my backyard?